qqwwqwq/DualSOM--SOFTWAREX-/README.md

-# DualSOM: Generic Vectorized Data Recognition using Sparse AE + DualSOM
+# DualSOM: Dual-mode software for clustering and classification using self-organising map

 ## 🕸️ Network Architecture